-All proposals for new housing and conversions of existing buildings will be required to demonstrate that they meet local housing needs in terms of house type, size and tenure or a need identified in an updated Local Housing Needs Assessment.
+All proposals for new housing and conversions of existing buildings should meet local housing needs in terms of house type, size and tenure or a need identified in an updated Local Housing Needs Assessment.

-The following will be particularly encouraged:
+The following house types will be particularly supported:

 - 1. Smaller starter homes (1-2 bedrooms) for young people. - 2.
-Homes for young families (2-3 bedrooms) with gardens. - 3.
-Smaller homes for older residents (1-2 bedrooms) and extra care/sheltered accommodation to provide opportunities for downsizing. - 4.
-Affordable housing14 in line with Rugby Borough Council's most up to date requirements for affordable housing provision, including shared ownership schemes.
+Homes for young families (2-3 bedrooms) with gardens.